3scale/dwight-conrad/README.md

 ![dwight](http://www.netbrawl.com/uploads/93be3b042e6765ed83a95fa8b8949406.JPG)

 Dwight is [3scale](http://www.3scale.net) answer to the need of routing HTTP/HTTPS traffic between different stacks.
-It is also used when we need to release new features to a selective group of users or when we need to move certain percentage of our customers to a new stack either to show them new features, or for maintenance reasons but still have the power to send them back to the old stack without much effort.
+It is also used when we need to release new features to a selective group of users or when we need to move certain percentage of our customers to a new stack for maintenance reasons without loosing the power to send them back to the old stack without much effort.
 Heavily based on Openresty [DynamicRoutingBasedOnRedis](http://openresty.org/#DynamicRoutingBasedOnRedis)

 Dwight is also the smallest son of `Hermes Conrad`, our Routing system on [APItools](http://www.apitools.com), which is in charge of routing traffic between Docker Containers.